Acknowledgement of IMLS Support

 You may copyright any work that is subject to copyright and was developed under an award or for which ownership was purchased.
 However, we reserve, for federal government purposes, a royalty-free, worldwide, nonexclusive, and irrevocable right to reproduce, publish, or otherwise use the work and authorize others to reproduce, publish, or otherwise use the work.

 All work products resulting from IMLS funding should be distributed for free or at cost unless we have given you written approval for another arrangement.
 We expect you to ensure that final peer-reviewed manuscripts resulting from research conducted under an award are made available in a manner that permits the public to access, read, download, and analyze the work without charge.

 Data sharing is an essential component of research and expedites the translation of research results into new knowledge and practices.
-If your project involves the collection and analysis of data, we expect you to include, as part of your application, a data management plan (Part III of the Digital Projects Supplementary Information Form) that provides for long-term preservation and access.
+If your project involves the collection and analysis of data, we expect you to include, as part of your application, a data management plan (Part IV of the Digital Stewardship Supplementary Information Form) that provides for long-term preservation and access.
 We expect you to deposit data resulting from IMLS-funded research in a broadly accessible repository that allows the public to use the data without charge no later than the date upon which you submit your final report to IMLS.
 The data should be deposited in a machine-readable, non-proprietary digital format to maximize search, retrieval, and analysis.

 We recognize that data sharing may be complicated or limited in some cases by institutional policies; local Institutional Review Board (IRB) rules; and local, state, and federal laws and regulations, including those protecting confidentiality and personal privacy.
 The rights and privacy of people who participate in IMLS-supported research must be protected at all times.
 Thus, data intended for broader use should be free of anything that could lead to disclosure of the identity of individual participants.
 You should identify and explain the reasons for any limitations in your data management plan.